dod-ccpo/atat/deploy/README.md

 Secrets, keys, and certificates are managed from Azure Key Vault.
 These items are mounted into the containers at runtime using the FlexVol implementation described below.

-The following are mounted into the NGINX container in the atst pod:
+The following are mounted into the NGINX container in the atat pod:

 - The TLS certs for the site
 - The DH parameter for TLS connections

-These are mounted into every instance of the Flask application container (the atst container, the celery worker, etc.):
+These are mounted into every instance of the Flask application container (the atat container, the celery worker, etc.):

 - The Azure storage key used to access blob storage (AZURE_STORAGE_KEY)
 - The password for the SMTP server used to send mail (MAIL_PASSWORD)